United States Postal Service: International services

-One of the major changes in the new naming and services definitions is that USPS-supplied mailing boxes for Priority and Express mail are now allowed for international use.
+One of the major changes in the updated naming and services definitions is that USPS-supplied mailing boxes for Priority and Express mail are allowed for international use.
 These services are offered to ship letters and packages to almost every country and territory on the globe.
-The USPS provides much of this service by contracting with a private parcel service, FedEx.
+The USPS contracts with various commercial and freight airlines to transport mail and packages to their destination.
+The Fly America act of 1974 mandates that the postal service must use a US Flag Carrier whenever one is available, regardless of cost.
+Exceptions apply for destinations not served by US carriers.

 The USPS provides an M-bag service for international shipment of printed matter; previously surface M-bags existed, but with the 2007 elimination of surface mail, only airmail M-bags remain.
 The term "M-bag" is not expanded in USPS publications; M-bags are simply defined as "direct sacks of printed matter ... sent to a single foreign addressee at a single address"; however, the term is sometimes referred to informally as "media bag", as the bag can also contain "discs, tapes, and cassettes", in addition to books, for which the usual umbrella term is "media"; some also refer to them as "mail bags".

+The Department of Defense and the USPS jointly operate a postal system to deliver mail for the military; this is known as the Army Post Office (for Army and Air Force postal facilities) and the Fleet Post Office (for Navy, Marine Corps, and Coast Guard postal facilities).
 Military mail is billed at domestic rates when being sent from the United States to a military outpost, and is free when sent by deployed military personnel.
 The overseas logistics are handled by the Military Postal Service Agency in the Department of Defense.
-Outside of forward areas and active operations, military mail First-Class takes 7–10 days, Priority 10–15 days, and Parcel Post about 24 days.
+Outside of forward areas and active operations, military mail service speeds vary greatly based on location.
+First-Class takes 7–18 days, Priority 7-18 days, Parcel Select and Media Mail 18-45 days, and Priority Mail Express military takes 3 days, though it is only available to select European, North American, and Pacific posts.

 Three independent countries with a Compact of Free Association with the U.S. (Palau, the Marshall Islands, and the Federated States of Micronesia) have a special relationship with the United States Postal Service: